Blackheath to Canary Wharf walk

-There are direct suburban trains from Charing Cross, Cannon Street and Victoria to Blackheath (in Travelcard Zone 3), taking around 20 minutes.
-Canary Wharf (in Zone 2) is on the Jubilee Line and Docklands Light Railway (DLR).
+There are direct suburban trains from Charing Cross, Cannon Street and Victoria to Blackheath (in TfL Zone 3), taking around 20 minutes.

 The suggested starting time for this walk is 11am (ie. with a train from one of the London termini at around 10:40).
 In practice you could start at any convenient time, depending on how much sightseeing or museum visits you plan to do.